Nimus-oes/javascript-exercises/basic/README.md

 59. Test whether an array of integers of length 2 does not contain 1 and 3.
 60. Test whether a given array of integers contains 30 or 40 twice.
 The array length should be 0, 1, or 2.
 61. Swap the first and last elements of a given array of integers.
 The array length should be at least 1.
+62. Add two digits of a given positive integer of length two.